What Do Children and Parents Want and Perceive in Conversational Agents? Towards Transparent, Trustworthy, Democratized Agents: Results and Discussion

+\\ In the long-answer responses, we found overall participants' reasoning for their levels of trust towards agents leaned towards the aspect of competence on both the pre- (Table \ref{tab:long-ans-trust-model-pre}) and mid-survey (Table \ref{tab:long-ans-trust-model-mid}).
+The next two aspects participants most often mentioned were predictability and then integrity.
+We found no responses indicating participants considered the benevolence aspect of trust with respect to conversational agents.
+Thus, when considering how to design agents with accurate levels of trustworthiness, designers may want to focus on the aspects of agents' competence, then predictability and then integrity.
+Designers may also want to specifically focus on creating agents to be transparent in terms of the source of the agent's information, including human data, the internet and other sources, as these were the themes participants most often referenced for changes in their trust.
+This is shown in Figure \ref{fig:trust-reasoning-overall}.

+Participants overall (and child and parent subsets) prior to, during and after the workshops, generally trusted Google, Alexa and newspapers significantly more than both parents and friends to report correct information.
+Figure \ref{fig:overall-trust} shows this trend.
+In other words, people tended to trust technology more than people, and their parents more than friends for correct information.
+This may indicate an overtrust of Alexa, depending on the actual correctness of the device (although we leave this as a question for future research).
+Since different agents show varying levels of correctness \cite{alexa-v-siri-v-google}, different agents should be trusted differently.
+To foster such levels of trust, which match agents' actual trustworthiness, as mentioned previously, designers may want to focus on the competence aspect of their agents, as well as ensure transparency in terms of agents' sources of information.

-\\ As shown in Figure \ref{fig:child-parent-trust-mid}, after the programming activity, children trusted Alexa to be more correct than parents did (\={x}=4.04,3.63; U(38)=127.5; p=.023).
+As shown in Figure \ref{fig:child-parent-trust-mid}, after the programming activity, children trusted Alexa to be more correct than parents did (\={x}=4.04,3.63; U(38)=127.5; p=.023).
 Children also trusted agents to report correct information more after the societal impact activity than before (mid/post: \={x}=2.60,2.35; t(19)=2.52; p=.021).
+This indicates children may more readily find conversational agents more trustworthy through increased interaction.
+Thus, it may be especially important to consider the factors affecting children's trust in human-agent interaction.
+As shown in Table \ref{tab:long-ans-trust-model-pre}, agent predictability was the most influential trust factor before the programming activity, and afterwards, predictability was tied with competence.
+Future research may investigate how to affect children's perceptions of agent competence and predictability through agent design (e.g., through using particular agent diction, like `maybe' or `perhaps', when providing answers).

-\subsubsection{Ideal Agents}
+\subsection{Ideal Agents}